 I kept an avid diary all the way up to University, although there I confess I discovered better things to do late at night!
 Continuing my passion for reading, I studied English literature and specialised in medieval literature.
 I still wanted to be a writer but the need to earn some money pushed me into a 'proper job' as a factory planner.
 It wasn't until I was married and living in Derbyshire, that I decided to try and make my passion pay.
 In the sparse hours available between raising two stepchildren and two more of my own, I wrote for the women’s magazines and began the long battle to get a novel published.

 I signed to my fabulous agent, Kate Shaw, in 2007 for a contemporary novel but it wasn't until I switched to writing historicals that we secured a publisher.
 It was one of the best moments of my life!
 PanMacmillan published my series, The Queens of the Conquest, and I am now lucky enough to be working with Piatkus on my new series, Shakespeare's Queens.
-I have also, this year, returned to contemporary fiction and Bonnie and Stan will be coming out in Spring 2019 under the pen name Anna Stuart.
+I have also, this year, returned to contemporary fiction and Bonnie and Stan is out now under the pen name Anna Stuart.

 Being a writer is a tough job but a hugely rewarding one.
 Stories are in my blood and, however painful it may be at times, I love the process of mining them out and onto paper and hope to be doing it for many, many years to come.